-Call your doctor if you gain more than 2 pounds in 1 day or 5 pounds in 1 week, or whatever weight gain you were told to report by your doctor.
+Call your doctor if you gain more than 2 pounds in 1 day, 5 more pounds in 1 week, or whatever weight gain you were told to report by your doctor.
 This is often a sign of worsening heart failure.
 Your doctor will tell you what to do next.

 Weigh yourself at the same time each morning, wearing the same clothes.
 Weigh yourself after urinating and before eating.